Cloudera Manager 5 Overview

 - (CDH 5) YARN Independent RM - YARN manages the virtual cores, memory, running applications, and scheduling policy for each pool.
 In the preceding diagram, three dynamic resource pools - Dev, Product, and Mktg with weights 3, 2, and 1 respectively - are defined for YARN.
 If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool will receive 30% x 2/6 (or 10%) of the total cluster resources.
 If there are no applications using the Dev and Mktg pools, the YARN Product pool will be allocated 30% of the cluster resources.

-YARN manages memory for pools running Impala queries; Impala limits the number of running and queued queries in each
+manages memory for pools running Impala queries; Impala limits the number of running and queued

-reserve resources through YARN, effectively sharing the static YARN service pool and
+resources through YARN, effectively sharing the static YARN

 In the following figure, the YARN and Impala services have a 50% static share which is subdivided among the original resource pools with an additional resource pool designated for the Impala service.
 If YARN applications are using all the original pools, and Impala uses its designated resource pool, Impala queries will have the same resource allocation 50% x 4/8 = 25% as in the first scenario.
 However, when YARN applications are not using the original pools, Impala queries will have access to 50% of the cluster resources.